Chuck Sullivan

-Charles William Sullivan (born December 4, 1942) is an American former lawyer and sports executive who was the vice president of the New England Patriots of the National Football League and owned the team's stadium, Foxboro Stadium.
+Charles William Sullivan (December 4, 1942 – February 2, 2026) was an American lawyer and sports executive who was the vice president of the New England Patriots of the National Football League and owned the team's stadium, Foxboro Stadium.

 Early life

-Sullivan is the eldest son of Patriots' founder Billy Sullivan.
+Sullivan was the eldest son of Patriots' founder Billy Sullivan.
 While attending Boston College, Sullivan worked for the Patriots as assistant publicity director.
 He also dabbled in concert promotion, bringing Duke Ellington and The Kingston Trio to BC.
 After graduating from Boston College Law School, Sullivan spent two years in the United States Army during the Vietnam War as a captain.
 He spent one year at Fort Benning and one year in Thailand and helped organize Bob Hope's 1968 tour of Vietnam.
 After leaving the Army, Sullivan earned a Master of Laws degree from Harvard Law School.

 Legal career

 After graduating from Harvard, Sullivan became an associate at Sullivan & Cromwell, where he worked on Ford Motor Company's defense in a federal antitrust lawsuit and represented First Boston for Bangor Punta in their legal battle with Chris-Craft Industries for control of Piper Aircraft.
 In 1971, Sullivan assisted the NFL in its defense against an antitrust suit filed by former Patriot quarterback Joe Kapp.
 He later worked for Edwards & Angell and was a partner in O'Melveny & Myers.